keenocrack2/GameSaveHub-Releases/README.md

 - Self-update support from the official update source.
 - Single-instance protection.

-The server stores local data beside the server executable:

-- `game_save_hub.db`
-- `users`

-The `updates` folder is created only when the self-update process runs.

 ### GameSave Hub Client

 The client connects to the server, lets users log in, lists offline games, and handles save/load actions.